iammeechar/Food-Delivery-App/README.md

     Payment: Select your preferred payment method and confirm your order.

-Technical Details
+4.Technical Details

-The Food Delivery App is built using the following technologies:
+5.The Food Delivery App is built using the following technologies:

     Frontend: Developed using React Native for a cross-platform experience.
     Backend: Powered by a Python with a MongoDB database.